Fast construction on a restricted budget: Introduction

 \subsection{Our results}

-Our first results discuss strategies for constructing a subgraph with a given minimum degree.
+Our first result discusses a strategy for constructing a subgraph with a given minimum degree and, for $k\ge 3$, of a given vertex-connectivity, as quickly as possible.
 For every positive integer $k$, denote by $\tau_k$ the hitting time for minimum degree $k$ in the random graph process.
-It was proved by Erd\H{o}s and R\'enyi~\cite{ER61} that $\tau_k\sim\frac{n}{2}(\log{n}+(k-1)\log\log{n}+\Theta(1))$ \whp{}.
+It was proved by Erd\H{o}s and R\'enyi~\cite{ER61} that $\tau_k=\frac{n}{2}(\log{n}+(k-1)\log\log{n}+O(1))$ \whp{} (see \cref{lem:gnt:deg:hit}).
+Let $\kappa$ denote vertex-connectivity.